deanlandolt/bytewise/README.md

 ### Multilevel language-sensitive collation

-You have a bunch of strings in a paritcular language-specific strings you want to index, but you are know sure *how* sorted you need them -- queries may or may not care about case or punctionation differences, for instance.
-You can index your string as an array of weights, most to least specific, and prefixed by collation language (since our values are language-sensitive).
+You have a bunch of strings in a paritcular language-specific strings you want to index, but at the time of indexing you're not sure *how* sorted you need them.
+Queries may or may not care about case or punctionation differences, for instance.
+You can index your string as an array of weights, most-to-least specific, and prefixed by collation language (since our values are language-sensitive).
 There are [mechanisms available](http://www.unicode.org/reports/tr10/#Run-length_Compression) to compress this array to keep its size reasonable.

 ### Full-text search

-Full-text indexing is a natural extension of the language-sensitive collation use case above.
-Add a little lexing and stemming and basic full text search isn't far off.
+Full-text indexing is a natural extension of the language-sensitive collation use case described above.
+Add a little lexing and stemming and basic full text search is close at hand.
 Structured indexes can be employed to make other more interesting search features possible as well.

 ### CouchDB-style "joins"